jonathanforking/fling-swipe/README.md

   Gesture
 } from 'fling-swipe';

-// NOTE: in the real world you would obviously keep track and take into account
+// NOTE: in the real world you would keep track of and take into account
-// the index of the currently displayed element and shuffle around
+// the index of the currently displayed element so you can shuffle around
-// elements/img sources to allow for endless swiping and virtualization
+// displayed data/elements to allow for endless swiping and virtualization

 const target = document.getElementById('swipeable') as SwipeableHTMLElement;
 const left = target.children[0] as HTMLElement;